 How much do dentures cost?

-Now you’re going to have dentures fitted (commonly known as false teeth), you might be thinking about when and where to have treatment, and how much it will cost.
-The cost of dentures will depend on a number of different things, such as what treatment you need, what materials your dentures are made from and which type of dentures you opt for.
+Now you’re going to have dentures fitted, you might be thinking about when and where to have treatment, and how much it will cost.
+The cost of dentures will depend on a number of different things, such as what treatment you need, what materials your dentures are made from and where you can get treatment.

 Types of denture